(Why Your Washing Machine Smells – Photo by Well-Designed Interiors)

 (If you don’t need to do a professional cleaning, you can skip down to the “Keeping the Washing Machine Smells from Returning” section)

-If, after doing a cleaning, your washing machine smells still, do it a few more time.
+If, after doing a cleaning, your washing machine smells still, do it a few more times.
 Sometimes one cleaning cycle isn’t enough to cut through all the build-up.
 But, if you run 3 or 4 cycles back to back, you can usually get rid of the problem.
 However, if that still doesn’t work or if you have a lot of mold, you will need to do a professional cleaning.
-This requires removing parts from your machine.
+This requires removing parts of your machine.
 So, if you are not up to it, you should get a professional to do this for you.

 Remember how I talked about the detergent/fabric softener build-up?
 Well, this little part above is the hose that transports all those products from the drawer to the tub.
 As you can see, it has a lot of baffles.
 And boy does mold love, love, love to hide in here.
 This is one of the parts that will need to be removed and cleaned for a deep cleaning.
 But prepare yourself, this thing will be gross.